hathibelagal-dev/instantpolyglot/docs/eng/Zulu.md

 - CCV: **mla** (in **umlambo**, river)
 - CCCV: **ntwa** (in **intwa**, fight)

 Zulu does not allow consonant clusters at the end of syllables, which is why many loanwords are adapted to fit this pattern.
-For example, the English word "desk" becomes **idesiki** in Zulu.
+For example, the English word “desk” becomes **idesiki** in Zulu.

 ## Morphology